top of page

 Tiffany Matthews, Secretary

-Glen Schmiesing, Assistant Secretary
+Glen Schmiesing, Treasurer

 We are a 501(c)4, not-for-profit, non-partisan organization.
 General contributions are not tax deductible.
 Contact us for additional information.